Local analytic classification of q-difference equations: The fundamental isomorphism

-Let $\UU$ be a good open covering of $\Eq$.
+(Note that the double quotient on the left hand side is the same as the double quotient on the left hand side of assertion (i) in the lemma above.) \end{prop} \begin{proof} Let $\UU$ be a good open covering of $\Eq$.
 Let $\hat g \in \GL_n\bigl(\Rf\bigr)$.
 Using the $q$-analog of Borel-Ritt (theorem \ref{theo:BorelRittfaible}), we can represent it by an element $g_i$ on each open set $U_i$ such that $g_i$ admits $\hat g$ as asymptotic expansion, therefore the natural map: